ItalyEmployer of Record

-Partner with Safeguard Global as your employer of record and PEO in Italy
+Partner with Safeguard Global as your Italy employer of record and PEO

 With over a decade of service, we are the longest-serving employer of record and PEO provider in the international market.
 Organizations around the world rely on Global Employment Outsourcing (GEO) to expand and hire in over 179 countries around the world, quickly and compliantly.